 1. Confusing party with purpose.

 The purpose of a successful event is not just to throw a fun party, but also to strengthen patient relationships and build new ones.
 Every event should have specific business goals.
 “Come learn about our services!” is unfocused and can’t be quantified.
 But a goal such as “Schedule 25 new laser treatments in September and October,” or “Fill Dr. Wonderful’s July and August surgery schedule to 90% capacity” is smart and specific.

 Deciding to do a Valentine’s Day event on January 20th is a surefire way to fail.
 As the old saying goes: Act in haste, repent at leisure.

-Ideally, you need three months from date of decision to date of the event.
+Ideally, you need three months from the date of the decision to date of the event.
 A hastily (and usually poorly) conceived invitation and inadequate guest list building are two of the errors you’ll avoid with proper planning.

 3. Choosing the wrong facility.

 Don’t insist on holding the event in your office to “save money” if space is limited or if the office design is not well suited to a group presentation.
-And, even if the space is not an issue, holding an event in a boutique hotel or private club may be a more elegant and exclusive approach.
+And, even if space is not an issue, holding an event in a boutique hotel or private club may be a more elegant and exclusive approach.